Students sitting at tables studying

-The STEM Harbor is a study area for students registered in STEM courses, STEM majors, or students interested in exploring STEM majors and careers.
-STEM Harbor is located in Science and Mathematics Building (SCI) 223.
+The STEM Harbor is a study area for students of any major enrolled in STEM courses, declared STEM majors, and non-declared majors interested in exploring STEM majors and careers.
+STEM Harbor is located in the Science and Mathematics Building (SCI) 223.
+Please visit us!

 The STEM Harbor is a community for small group study sessions and meetings with STEM faculty and Navigators during scheduled or drop-in hours.
 STEM Harbor intentionally centers student engagement, retention, and course success and cultivates the intrinsic capabilities and assets historically marginalized students bring to STEM.
 Our supportive, culturally informed, and affirming STEM Success Team is committed to ensuring equitable academic, transfer, and career outcomes for Latine/a/o and historically marginalized STEM students.